 Nominated by the NCA to be a member on the City Renewal Authority Board, Chris has wide-ranging experience in business, politics, policy, government, economic development, corporate affairs and governance and planning.

 She is passionate about high-quality urban design that delivers people-oriented, sustainable and vibrant precincts and a smart, highly “liveable” city.
+Find out more about Chris here

 As part of its Open Government strategy, the ACT Government is committed to: